bb2882/GlazingBalconies/README.md

 # Glazing of Balconies and Loggias Website

 Welcome to the Glazing of Balconies and Loggias project!
-This is a user-friendly and interactive website aimed at providing information about our glazing services, showcasing our work, and offering a special cost calculator to estimate the expenses.
-The project is written in CSS, HTML, and JavaScript to create an engaging and seamless user experience.
+This is an adaptive and user-friendly website aimed at providing information about our glazing services, showcasing our work, and offering a special cost calculator to estimate expenses.
+The project is written in CSS, HTML, and JavaScript, ensuring seamless user experiences across various devices and screen sizes.

 ![Section 1](https://github.com/bb2882/Source/assets/70382872/7ce9de6a-eb23-4254-be7a-c3962df9ca78)